xengeo/java-fundamentals/playwright/02_setting_up_playwright.md

 Not all web browsers are the same.
 In the early days of the web, competing browsers were built from the ground up, and while there are recommended "standards" for how webpages should be rendered, these were often open to interpretation.
+For instance, suppose you wanted to display some text inside a panel with nicely rounded borders; depending on what library versions you'd used (or, for example, which version of JavaScript it was coded with) then it might render in one of several different ways:

+* A panel with nicely-rounded borders.
+Hooray!
+* A panel with right-angled borders.
+That's a bit weird, but okay!
+* None of the styling was loaded on the page, because there was a JavaScript exception and the CSS could not be loaded.
+Oh no!

 That's why we have sites such as
 [Can I Use...](https://caniuse.com/) which allow you to check whether specific technologies are supported by the browsers that you care about.